 My eyes are still sparkling and my soul is still singing from my three days at the wonderfully decadent and glamorous Sandat Glamping Resort in Ubud.
 As a young girl and even in my 20s I camped out in tents at the Colorado River on the Cali side of the California/Arizona border.
 I don’t do it as much anymore but I still enjoy the whole camping experience.
 My body is older now so I don’t think I would be able to handle sleeping on a thin mat on the floor of a tent in Colorado so after looking at this campingfunzone.com article, I’ve need been thinking about getting a pop-up camper.
 This would let me go camping more often but I’d have my own little hotel room that I could take with me!
-I feel like that’s a much better option to setting up tents and sleeping on the floor.
+I’ve even read ‘Family Motorhoming: 9 Best UK Caravan Parks To Visit’ to see which would allow me to erect something like this, I feel like that’s a much better option to setting up tents and sleeping on the floor.
 However, I know that a lot of you enjoy the experience of sleeping under the stars so do click over to my friends at Land of the Traveler website for some reviews of the best gear for camping.
 But Bali’s first Glamping resort is night and day different to any camping experience I’ve had in my life, and 100% fabulous!

 Why You’ll Love It

 - A midnight swim under the stars with a glass of wine will light your soul on fire (trust me, it’s one of the best memories I carry with me from Sandat)

 - The experience is unique and the service is 5-star fabulous

 - For foodies it’s a dream destination…and the cocktails tasted like they were made by a mixologist